ha7ilm/openwebrx/README.md

 OpenWebRX is available under Affero GPL v3 license (<a href="https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)">summary</a>).

 OpenWebRX is also available under a commercial license on request.
-Please contact me at the address *&lt;randras@sdr.hu&gt;* for other licensing options.
+Please contact me at the address *&lt;randras@sdr.hu&gt;* for licensing options.